There are so many options offered over the summer! How do I decide what programs to choose?

 Is there a uniform over the summer?

 We don’t use uniforms in the summer.
 Comfortable clothes and closed-toed sneakers are required daily.
 Sandals or flip-flops are only permitted in the pool area.
 Each camper will get one complimentary Camp T-Shirt.
-Additional shirts may be purchased for $5 by contacting the camp office.
+Additional shirts may be purchased for $10 by contacting the camp office or adding it at the time of registration.

 Is there a sibling discount?